Joseph E. Johnston: Post-war years

 For my own part, I think that Johnston's tactics were right.
 Anything that could have prolonged the war a year beyond the time that it finally did close, would probably have exhausted the North to such an extent that they might then have abandoned the contest and agreed to a settlement.

 Johnston was a part owner of the Atlantic and Mexican Gulf Canal Company, a canal project approved in 1876.
 It was intended to construct a canal westward from the St. Marys River in Georgia to connect with the Gulf of Mexico on the coast of Florida.

 Johnston moved from Savannah to Richmond in the winter of 1876–77.
-He served in the 46th Congress from 1879 to 1881 as a Democratic congressman, having been elected with 58.11% of the vote over Greenback William W. Newman.
+The former Confederate general was considered for service in President Rutherford B. Hayes's Cabinet, particularly for the post of Secretary of War, but was ultimately not chosen.
+He served in the 46th Congress from 1879 to 1881 as a Democratic congressman, having been elected with 58.11% of the vote over Greenback candidate William W. Newman.
 He did not run for reelection in 1880.
 He was appointed as a commissioner of railroads in the administration of President Grover Cleveland.
 After his wife died in 1887, Johnston frequently traveled to veterans' gatherings, where he was universally cheered.
 In September 1890, a few months before he died, he was elected as an honorary member of the District of Columbia Society of the Sons of the American Revolution and was assigned national membership number 1963.

 Johnston, like Lee, never forgot the magnanimity of the man to whom he surrendered.
 He would not allow criticism of Sherman in his presence.
-Sherman and Johnston corresponded frequently, and they met for friendly dinners in Washington whenever Johnston traveled there.
+Sherman and Johnston corresponded frequently, and they met for friendly dinners in Washington, D.C. whenever Johnston traveled there.
 When Sherman died, Johnston served as an honorary pallbearer at his funeral.
 During the procession in New York City on February 19, 1891, he kept his hat off as a sign of respect, although the weather was cold and rainy.
 Someone concerned for his health asked him to put on his hat, to which Johnston replied, "If I were in his place, and he were standing here in mine, he would not put on his hat."
-He did catch a cold that day, which developed into pneumonia, and Johnston died ten days later in Washington, D.C.
-He was buried next to his wife in Green Mount Cemetery, Baltimore, Maryland.
+He did catch a cold that day, which developed into pneumonia, and Johnston died one month later in Washington, D.C.
+He was buried next to his wife in Green Mount Cemetery in Baltimore, Maryland.